-Jellied Cranberry Sauce Made With Fresh Whole Cranberries is so delicious.
+Jellied Cranberry Sauce Made With Fresh Whole Cranberries is scrumptious, with just the right amount of tang.
 And takes just 30 minutes (plus time to refrigerate).
 Make it the day before you need it and it’s ready for your holiday dinner.

 Jellied Cranberry Sauce is a tasty complement to turkey, chicken, Cornish game hens and other birds.
 It also goes well with pork.
 It is best if you make this Jellied Cranberry Sauce the day before you want to serve it.
 That way, you can make sure it sets up and is nice and cold.